Energy = The Primary Currency of Life

-Current Research Projects
+Current Ongoing Projects

 Bubble-netting is a highly specialized foraging behavior employed by humpback whales (Megaptera novaeangliae) in multiple locations around the globe.
 All forms of bubble-netting involve the use of a bubble curtain to corral or startle prey into a dense aggregation for easier consumption at higher densities, thereby increasing the energetic economy of the foraging bout.
 Different populations of animals have developed these strategies independently over time and use their bubble curtain in different ways.
 Some groups forage solitarily or in pairs and create a series of successively smaller curtains before lunging, while other groups range upwards in size from ~4-16 individuals, with designated “bubble-blowers” that form the bubble curtain.
 Many of these bubble-netting variations have been studied individually, but our study will be the first to directly compare the kinematics and energetic economy of different bubble-netting styles using a combination of UAV drone and biologging tag data for animals from three distinct populations.